 Retreat to Inverness

-Following the Battle of Falkirk and the unsuccessful siege of Stirling Castle, Charles and his Jacobite forces continued their retreat northwards, towards Inverness, pursued by Government forces led by George II’s son, William Augustus, Duke of Cumberland.
+Following the Battle of Falkirk and the unsuccessful siege of Stirling Castle, Charles and his Jacobite forces continued their retreat northwards, towards Inverness, pursued by Government forces led by George II’s son and Charles Edward Stuart’s cousin, Prince William Augustus, Duke of Cumberland.
 On the 2nd February, they held a council of war in the Drummond Arms Hotel in the town of Crieff.
 The majority of the Jacobite leadership (Lord George Murray among them) were in favour of continuing the retreat.
 The Jacobite army was then split for the march north, with Lord George taking the Lowlanders via Perth, Dundee, Montrose and Aberdeen, and Charles with the Highlanders and artillery taking the road via Dunkeld, Blair Castle, Ruthven and Moy.
 This was a much easier route for the artillery as most of the way was along General Wade’s military road, ironically built to help pacify the Highlands.

 On the 6th February, Charles and his troops marched through the Pass of Killiecrankie and arrived at Blair Castle.
 This was Charles’ second visit to Blair Castle, the first being in September the previous year at the start of the rising when James Murray, 2nd Duke of Atholl, had fled, abandoning Blair to the Jacobites.
 Charles would stay at Blair Castle until the 10th when he and his men continued on towards Inverness.
 On the 17th February, while Charles was staying at Moy Hall, just eight miles from Inverness, Government Highlanders attempted and failed to capture him.
 The event became known as the ‘Rout of Moy’.
 By the end of February, most of the Jacobite forces had arrived in Inverness.